 The online application can be found on the Graduate School's admissions website.

 The statement of purpose is your chance to explain to the program board why you want to be part of the HIA program and identify your professional and academic goals.
 Most students have between 500 and 1000 words.

 Three letters of reccomendation are required.
 The recommendations should be from people who work with you or have known you for a long enough time that they could speak for your work ethic, success as a student and how you work in a team setting.

-No more than six semester hours of transfer credit will be considered for acceptance into the PSM.
+No more than six semester hours of transfer credit will be considered for acceptance into the M.S.
 The Graduate Program Director will determine the applicability of transferred credits to the program.

 The application fee is $75 and cannot be waived.
 The application fee is not transferable or refundable.

 Health Informatics master's and Graduate Certificate Admission Deadlines:

 UNC Charlotte’s Office of Graduate Admissions must receive a completed online application by the following dates: